 Through music we aim to engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 We aim to develop children’s ability to perform, listen to, review and evaluate music as well as learning to sing and to use their voices, to create and compose music.
 The children are helped to understand and explore how music is created.
 There are also opportunities for children to extend their skills by learning to play an instrument.
 Recorder lessons are offered to those in years 3 and 4 or they may choose to take up lessons with one of the peripatetic music teachers who visit the school.
 Music tuition is currently arranged for violin, ‘cello and double bass as well as flute and clarinet.

-At Oakley Primary School we are committed to delivering a creative and enriching curriculum which is in line with current research, new initiatives and evolving practices.
+At Oakley Primary Academy we are committed to delivering a creative and enriching curriculum which is in line with current research, new initiatives and evolving practices.
 We feel it is of paramount importance to engage children, in order to maximise their learning, through an exciting cross-curricular approach.
 This involves linking subjects together within a theme that has a ‘real’ focus to which the children can relate.
 ICT, for example, is not only a valuable skill which stands alone but it can also have a positive impact on other curriculum areas.
 We also have themed days or weeks, visitors and speakers to consolidate and further learning as a fun and memorable experience.
 Every area of the National Curriculum, including English and Maths, is covered thoroughly whether it is via a cross curricular approach or as an independent subject.
 Objectives are planned to ensure a comprehensive programme tailored to each child’s individual needs.
 In order for all children to access learning, lessons are differentiated and the environment facilitates different learning styles.
 We aim for both staff and children to have high expectations of achievement and behaviour.

 We strive to develop the whole child and encourage a range of skills that support the ‘Every Child Matters’ agenda.
-At Oakley Primary School we are proud to have achieved the nationally accredited Healthy Schools Award ensuring that children understand the importance of a healthy lifestyle and making healthy choices.
+At Oakley Primary Academy we are proud to have achieved the nationally accredited Healthy Schools Award ensuring that children understand the importance of a healthy lifestyle and making healthy choices.

 We believe strongly in the benefit of Educational Visits and incorporate these alongside the curriculum where appropriate, allowing children to gain valuable experiences that cannot be obtained in the classroom.